 Midcentury Dresser DIY Makeover: Brass Hardware

-I needed to find a DIY natural brass cleaner for this amazing midcentury modern dresser I picked up for FREE in my local buy-sell trade Facebook group!
+I needed to find a DIY natural brass cleaner for this amazing midcentury modern dresser I picked up for FREE in my local buy-sell trade Facebook group (get the BST group lingo here)!
 I tested out a few DIY & natural brass cleaner recipes and here is what I found out!
-This post and idea was a perfect fit as part of a pin challenge hosted by Arlene at MyPinadventures.
-For my March challenge, we are supposed to find a pin that inspires us and try it out.
 I needed to research homemade brass cleaners, so it was a perfect fit!

 Recipes for DIY Natural Brass Cleaner